SBP-FDEC: Summation-by-Parts Finite Difference Exterior Calculus: Numerical Verification

 \subsection{Energy Conservation Tests}

 We repeat the tests performed for divergence preservation to test the conservation of energy over time.
-We use the same operators and the same time integration schemes with the grid sizes.
-In figures \ref{fig:plot_energy_coarse_grid}, \ref{fig:plot_energy_fine_grid} and \ref{fig:plot_energy_coarse_grid_T10000} we plot the difference between the discrete energy at $t = 0$ and the energy at the given point in time.
-We can observe that the SSPRK is energy dissipative and does not conserve the energy exactly.
+We use the same operators and the same time integration schemes with the grid sizes. { In figures \ref{fig:plot_energy_fine_grid} and \ref{fig:plot_energy_fine_grid_np} we plot the difference between the discrete energy at $T = 0$ and the energy at the given point in time. } We can observe that the SSPRK is energy dissipative and does not conserve the energy exactly.
 This effect lessens for the finer grid size, but is still present.
 On the other hand the Crank Nicolson time integration method conserves the energy exactly as proven previously.
+We also run an additional test for the periodic case for energy conservation of the non-SBP operator with mass matrix from the $p = 2$ operator and the derivative matrix from the $p = 3$ operator for both the strong and the weak form of the scheme using $2$ elements and $12$ points per element in each dimension.
+To make the influence of the time integration scheme negligible, we use the a time step of $\Delta t = 2\cdot 10^{-5}$ with SSPRK time integration.
+Figure \ref{fig:plot_energy_non_sbp} shows that the weak form preserves energy, but the strong form does not do so.
+The maximum absolute error for the weak form due to time integration is about $1.5 \cdot 10^{-13}$.
+This suggests that for non-SBP operators the weak form is energy conservative, but has a worse convergence behavior, while the strong form has expected convergence rates but is not energy-conservative.